Steps to fight a deportation case

 For those who received final removal orders from immigration court because of "old" criminal convictions.
 Many of them gave up their rights and signed deportation orders because, at the time, deportation to Vietnam was not possible for those who arrived before 1995.

-In order to challenge the removal order, the first step is to seek Post-Conviction Relief (PCR) or obtain a pardon.
+They have the right to challenge the removal order, and a great first step is to explore options like Post-Conviction Relief (PCR) or seeking a pardon.
 If successful, they can then file a motion with the immigration court asking the judge to reopen the case and terminate the final removal order.

 Post Conviction Relief